 The 4 S’s of Intangibles – Sunk cost, Spillover, Scalable, Synergies

-Intangibles, and so services, have sunk costs – costs that you cannot expect to recover.
-Costs such as training, goodwill, processes, personnel etc. Unlike intangibles, services may also have investments.
-Such as the physical resources/goods required to deliver the service – the building healthcare is provided in, the scissors used to cut hair, or the computer servers behind the cloud.
+Services have more sunk costs – costs that you cannot expect to recover – than goods/manufacturing.
+Costs such as training, goodwill, processes, personnel etc. Although services, unlike complete intangibles, may also have investments.
+For example the building healthcare is provided in, the scissors used to cut hair, or the computer servers behind the cloud.

-Talking of the gig economy, there we easily that third S- spillover – in action.
 Investing in a new service creates assets competitors can use.
 These could be information, a market place, a desirable design, or newly skilled workers.
-Uber established a proven market and a way of working (algortihm, gig economy, etc.).
+This is spillover.
+Uber, for example, established a proven market and a way of working (algortihm, gig economy, etc.).
 Competitors, like Lyft, were able to establish themselves easier due to spillover from Uber.

 Synergies means you can create greater value by linking together intangible aspects of your product/service.
 For example, investing in strong branding, marketing and training for your service will give greater value than just investing in one of those intangibles.

-Back in 1960 McCarthy identified the 4 P’s of the product marketing mix: Product, Price, Place and Promotion.
-These are the various marketing activities a firm needs to address to make a (product) sale.
+Back in 1960 McCarthy identified the 4 P’s of the product marketing mix: product, price, place and promotion.
+These Ps are the various marketing activities a firm needs to address to make a (product) sale.
+The 4 Ps are extremely goods-centric.
+The first P, product, is usually all about the goods.
+And the other three Ps are all about making a sale (what we will layer call an exchange of value).
+It’s a widely known tool.

 The Goods-Service Continuum